 \section{Introduction}

-Geometric algebra is a powerful mathematical framework that unifies various branches of physics, such as classical mechanics, electromagnetism, relativity, and quantum mechanics.
+Geometric algebra is a powerful mathematical framework that unifies various branches of physics, including classical mechanics, electromagnetism, relativity and quantum mechanics.
 It allows us to manipulate geometric objects, such as vectors, bivectors, and spinors, using a single algebraic system.
 Geometric algebra also provides a natural way to represent rotations, reflections, and boosts in any dimension.
-In recent years geometric algebra start to develop a great interest among mathematicians and physicists as well as enthusiasts.
-Scientific dissemination videos had helped this new enthusiasm~\cite{zero_to_geo,sfb,holmer}.
-David Hestenes Spacetime algebra (STA) is a successful tool to study relativistic theories and quantum theory in a same framework~\cite{hestenes}.
+In recent years geometric algebra has gained significant interest among mathematicians and physicists as well as enthusiasts.Scientific dissemination videos have contributed to this growing enthusiasm~\cite{zero_to_geo,sfb,holmer}.Among the prominent frameworks highlighted in these resources is David Hestenes' Spacetime Algebra (STA), which is an effective tool for studying both relativistic theories and quantum mechanics within a cohesive framework~\cite{hestenes}.